don-bski/perl-stuff/WLED_Librarian/WledLibrarianUsageText.md

 that is created/used instead of the default database.
 Alternate databases are useful in some test scenarios or when read-only access is user set by OS file permissions.

-The `-c` option performs the specified command(s) directly.
-Results are sent to STDOUT and errors to STDERR.
-Used to integrate with a script or other external program. `"<cmds>"` must comform to the interactive usage rules.
+The `-c` option performs the specified command directly; no interactive prompt.
+Piped STDIN input is also supported.
+Results are sent to STDOUT and STDERR.
+Used to integrate with an external program. `"<cmd>"` and piped input must comply with interactive input usage rules.

 #### Interactive Keys
 ```